Sir Francis Bacon, Viscount Saint Alban

 Sir Francis Bacon, Baron Verulam of Verulam, Viscount Saint Alban (1561-1626), was not only a recognised genius but also a man of many parts—a renowned philosopher, poet, orator, author, essayist, cryptographer, courtier, lawyer, parliamentarian, statesman, intellectual reformer and master of the English tongue.
 He was the first QC and KC, and in later life became Lord Keeper of the Great Seal and Lord Chancellor, with the titles Baron Verulam of Verulam and Viscount St Alban.

-Much misinformation, disinformation, and even slanderous things have been written about him, mostly because of lack of knowledge or misunderstandings or prejudices stemming from the fact that he has been used as a scapegoat—and such things are easily said and spread around and believed.
+Much misinformation, disinformation, and even slanderous things have been written about him, mostly because of lack of knowledge or misunderstandings or prejudices stemming from the fact that he was used as a scapegoat—and has been ever since, as such misunderstandings and prejudices are easily said, spread around and believed.

-For instance, he is still described as a corrupt chancellor who took bribes, even though this has been demonstrably shown not to be true, but that he was commanded by King James I to plead guilty of the charges brought against him so as to protect the King and his favourite, Buckingham, who together with a few others were the real guilty ones.
+For instance, he is still described as a corrupt chancellor who took bribes, even though this has been demonstrably shown over and over again not to be true.
+The real truth is that he was commanded by King James I of England, VI of Scotland, to plead guilty of the charges brought against him so as to protect the King and his favourite, Buckingham, who together with a few others were the real guilty ones.

 Also, far from being a materialist and the supposed founder of materialism, which he is often charged with, Bacon exhorted us to look not just for the physical laws of the universe but also for the metaphysical laws, of which the highest, he declared, is the summary or universal law of love.